Next: Perspective Projection

 - Correspondence analysis

 - Process of determining corresponding elements in the images.
-Different kinds of previous knowledge, constraints and plausibility considerations can be used to avoid false matches:
+Different kinds of previous knowledge, constraints and plausibility considerations can be used to avoid false matches:- Search space

 - To an element in one image, the search for a corresponding element in the second image is restricted to a given window, normally the epipolar line (see Section 2.3.1 for more details about the epipolar line).
 Also it is assumed that the displacement of corresponding elements is limited.